Manufacturing and COVID-19 safety

 Every employer is required to have a COVID-19 safety plan that assesses the risk of exposure at their workplace and implements measures to keep their workers safe.

-Controlling the risk of COVID-19 exposure – All manufacturing sectors
+Controlling the risk of COVID-19 transmission – All manufacturing sectors

 Employers must take all necessary precautions to minimize the risk of COVID-19 transmission and illness to themselves, workers, and others at the workplace.
 This includes: